An Immersive Dialectical Behavioral Therapy Informed Expedition

 Our Expeditions bring Dialectical Behavioral Therapy (DBT) skills and concepts to life through therapeutic lifestyle, world class relational mentoring and purposeful, client driven projects.
 Our focus is on teaching and integrating self regulation skills to empower our young adults to find healthy ways to navigate the challenges of young adulthood.

 Young adulthood is a developmental phase of exploration and instability.
-This phase may be complicated by an underdevelopment of skills needed to navigate issues of identity and values, numerous transitions in school and career, shift if in dynamics with family or origin as well as peer and romantic relationships.
+This phase may be complicated by an underdevelopment of skills needed to navigate issues of identity and values, numerous transitions in school and career, shift in dynamics with family or origin as well as peer and romantic relationships.
 The following skills will be taught and practiced in both a group and individual format, with in the moment cuing and support from both clinician and programming staff.

 Emotional Regulation- Learning to change emotions and promote stable emotions.

-This includes utilization of teaching healthy sleep hygiene, nutrition, exercise and experiences of mastery.
+This includes teaching healthy sleep hygiene, nutrition, exercise and experiences of mastery.
 Our young adults will learn how to create a lifestyle that helps them find balance in emotions, which reduces vulnerability to making unhealthy choices or engaging in old self defeating patterns.

 Distress Tolerance- Learning how to put up with emotions that hurt but can't be changed.